-Assume that you have an existing trained reinforcement learning agent, agent.
+Assume that you have an existing trained reinforcement learning agent.
+For this example, load the trained agent from "Train DDPG Agent to Control Double Integrator System".

+'''

 actor = getActor(agent);

+'''

+'''

-params = getLearnableParameters(actor);
+params = getLearnableParameterValues(actor);

+'''

 Modify the parameter values.
 For this example, simply multiply all of the parameters by 2.